marshallflax/vision/AWS_Developer.md

 - VPC (per Region), Subnet (per AZ) (public or private), Internet Gateway (used by public-subnet resources)
   - For a given account, each region has a default VPC
   - Private subnets: NAT Gateway (AWS-managed) and NAT Instances (user-managed) -- both reside in public subnet
+    - NAT Gateway -- Highly-Available within AZ
+      - Reside within public subnets
+      - NAT Gateway is resilient within AZ, but requires an instance within each AZ for fault-tolerance
+      - Requires an Elastic IP
+      - Pay per hour, usage, bandwidth
+      - 5 Gps up to 100 Gbps
+      - Only NACL matters (not security groups)
+      - Supports TCP, UDP, ICMP
+    - NAT Instance on EC2
+      - Can use Amazon Linux NAT (AMI) ... choose the appropriate EC2 size for your workload
+        - Can optionally provide port forwarding and act as a bastion server
+        - Can have its own Security Group
+      - Requires Elastic or Public IP
+      - Must disable Source/Destination checks on the EC2 instance, e.g. `aws ec2 modify-instance-attribute --no-source-dest-check --instance-id=${EC2_INSTANCE_ID}`
   - Up to 200 subnets per VPC
 - CIDR ("Classless Inter-Domain Routing")
   - Defines both VPC and subnets